qudou/xmlplus/README.md

     └── patch/
 ```

-The `docs/` and `xmlplus/` under the `demo/` contain subfolders with the same name.
+The `docs/` and the `xmlplus/` under the `demo/` contain subfolders with the same name.
 The `docs/` contains document files and the `demo/` contains the corresponding sample code.
 The `src/` contains the frame source file and patch files for IE9+.

 ## Basic templates